stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 line of text at the bottom.
 We set the color to purple, from the default green, in the ~/.tmux.conf.
 If you prefer green, you now know how to open that file and edit it: `$ vim ~/.tmux.conf`.
 The "classic" **`tmux`** colors are there "commented out" by a `#`.
-The computer ignores all lines that begin with `#` in the .tmux.conf.
+Tmux ignores all lines that begin with `#` in the .tmux.conf.

 Like **`vim`**, **`tmux`** has "hotkeys" as shortcuts for common commands.
 To